Important Points to Remember and Share with Your Treasurer

 The Per-Member Payment (PMP) is the way Leagues satisfy the requirement to support the national level of our three-level organization.
 The PMP is a major source of income for the LWVUS, providing partial support for advocacy, membership and organizational activities, convention and council, and national board and committee meetings.
 The LWVUS Board recognizes and appreciates the significant commitment Leagues make when they pay their PMP.

 PMP rates are determined by delegates at National Convention.
 The PMP rates for the current fiscal year (FY2018-2019) will remain set at the prior year level of $32.00 per member.

 Calculating the PMP Obligation

-Your League’s PMP obligation for the current fiscal year (FY 2013-2014) was based on the January 2013 membership count of paid-up members as reported to the LWVUS on January 31, 2013 by means of the verified summary sheets in the member database.
-Invoices showing these member numbers were sent to you in July 2013.
+Your League’s PMP obligation for the current fiscal year (FY 2018-2019) was based on the January 2018 membership count of paid-up members as reported to the LWVUS on January 31, 2018 by means of the verified summary sheets in the member database.

 Student PMP Rate